Salii: Role

 The twelve Salii used song and dance as part of religious ritual.
 They were state sponsored and considered important for the maintenance of the Roman social order.
 Their dances were also used to tell religious or historical stories.
 The Salii honored the gods Jupiter, Janus, and Mars.
 This dance was referred to as the tripudium.
 Horace describes the Salii performing this dance by stamping their feet three times.
 Their dance was also associated with leaping and jumping.
 Seneca the Younger wrote that it was a popular dance that required professional training to perform.
 It is possible that the term tripudium referred to a variety of dances.
 Alongside dancing, the Salii would sing songs known as the Carmen Saliare.
 Varro claimed that the Salian priests did not understand the meanings of the lyrics they sang.
 It is possible they contained older spellings and archaic words.
 Plutarch describes them chanting and dancing with a quick rhythm.
 He also wrote that they would beat daggers on shields to create music.
-These shields were known as ancile.
+These shields were known as ancilia.
 Other descriptions stated that used flutes to sing the songs.
 The Salii wore embroidered tunics under purple trabeae with bronze helmets and belts during their festivals.
 They also wore garlands of white ribbons, a conical cap known as an apex, and wheat sheaves.
 Some wore togae praetextae around their waists.
 Their rituals took place in March, during the Spring equinox.
 If a Salius was elected consul, flamen, pontifex, or augur, they would resign from their position in the Salii.